jayden-mosley/pages/index.md

 ---
-title: the Silly Cyber
+the Silly Cyber
 ---

-Content on the home page...
+Investigate, discover, and develop your understanding of the cyber industry along with me, novice human and doing my best to learn how to make Sheppard's Pie.